 Liability Laws for Car Accidents in Arkansas

 To win a personal injury lawsuit against a negligent driver, a plaintiff must show how the other driver acted negligently.
-When assigning fault in a negligence claim, Arkansas operates using modified comparative negligence rules.
+Arkansas uses modified comparative negligence rules when assigning fault in a negligence claim.

 Under Arkansas law, modified comparative negligence assigns a plaintiff and a defendant a level of fault that can be used to determine an award of damages.
-For example, a defendant can be assigned 90 percent worth of fault while a plaintiff is assigned 10 percent worth of fault.
-In this scenario, the plaintiff’s award of damages will be decreased by 10 percent due to their part in the accident.
+For example, a defendant can be assigned 90 percent of the fault while a plaintiff is assigned 10 percent.
+In this scenario, the plaintiff’s damages will be decreased by 10 percent.

 It is important to note that Arkansas has also adopted the 50 percent rule for negligence claims.
 The 50 percent rule states that if a plaintiff’s fault is equal to or greater than 50 percent, the plaintiff will not be eligible to receive compensation for their losses.
 For example, if a crash occurred because one driver ran a stop sign while another was making an illegal U-turn, the jury may find that each party held 50 percent liability for the accident.

-Consult with Our Experienced Arkansas Car Accident Lawyer to Discuss Your Claim
+Consult With Our Experienced Arkansas Car Accident Lawyers to Discuss Your Claims

-If you were seriously injured in a car crash, you should consult with an experienced car accident attorney today.
-Fayetteville personal injury lawyer Ken Kieklak is committed to providing his clients with the aggressive and unique legal representation they deserve to pursue compensation for their injuries.
+If you were seriously injured in a car crash, call our experienced Arkansas car accident attorney today.
 You do not have to fight your case alone.
-To schedule a free case evaluation, contact Ken Kieklak, Attorney at Law, at (479) 316-0438.
-You can also contact the firm online.
+To schedule a free case review, call our offices at (479) 316-0438.